 Planning a drive-in meeting in the South?
-Read on to see why St. Tammany Parish, aka Louisiana’s Northshore, is perfectly suited for your convention of 300 attendees or less.
+Discover why St. Tammany Parish, the Louisiana Northshore, is perfectly suited for your convention of 300 attendees or less.

 1. Location, location, location!

 St. Tammany Parish includes the intersection of I-10, I-12, and I-59, making it easily accessible to conference attendees in the Southeast region.
 The Northshore is an amazing destination in itself, but it is also less than an hour away from New Orleans, the Mississippi Coast, and Baton Rouge plantation country, making hub-and-spoke tours easy.
 We’re an hour from the Louis Armstrong International, Baton Rouge, and Gulfport-Biloxi Airports.